dpwiese/personal-website/content/posts/site-setup.md

 ## MathJax

 As with Katex, for MathJax the JavaScript was imported in a footer partial, in this case `extra-foot.html`.
-Here is the code from <a href="https://divadnojnarg.github.io/blog/mathjax/" target="_blank">Setting MathJax with Hugo</a>:
+Here is the code from [Setting MathJax with Hugo](https://divadnojnarg.github.io/blog/mathjax/):

 ```html
 <script type="text/javascript" async